 Find a welding trade school.

-According to the Bureau of Labor Statistics, the average annual pay for welders in 2021 was $48,290.
+According to the Bureau of Labor Statistics, the average annual pay for welders in 2022 was $50,460.
 But there are three different welding jobs that pay much more than the average welder’s salary.
-These jobs out earn many medical field salaries, even.
+These jobs out-earn many medical based salaries, even.
 Here are three of the highest paid welding jobs in the world and their descriptions.